coderxio/sagerx/README.md

 5. Run `docker-compose up airflow-init`.
 6. Run `docker-compose up`.

+> NOTE: if you have an [M1 Mac](https://stackoverflow.com/questions/62807717/how-can-i-solve-postgresql-scram-authentication-problem) `export DOCKER_DEFAULT_PLATFORM=linux/amd64`, and re-build your images

 ## Server URLs

 - Airflow UI is hosted on `localhost:8001` or `0.0.0.0:8001`